venksrid001/cowrie/architecture-design.md

 #### 4.2.1.2 Structure for Text Editor

 The source code for the text editor command will be located within the directory cowrie/src/cowrie/commands/TextEditor.
-We have been given approval to utilise the python library "curses" from our client, to provide further assistance on simulating a text-based terminal environment for the text editor.
-Each
+We have been given approval to utilise the python library "curses" from the client/primary stakeholder, to provide further assistance on simulating a text-based terminal environment for the text editor.

-We have decided to adopt a Model-View-Controller (MVC) design pattern to structure the python modules and place them in their respective packages.
+Considering the text based terminal environment would emulate a Graphical-User-Interface, the Model-View-Controller (MVC) design pattern has been used to structure the python modules and place them in their respective packages.

 The "View" package will be responsible for providing a text based terminal environment for the user, and will contain most of the visual logic within the editor.py module, such as location of cursor, size of window and visible buttons/widgets to display the shortcuts that can be used when in the environment.

 The "Controller" package is responsible for manipulating user input/commands and providing necessary input for the Model package (which will consist of all the editing logic/additional text editing functionalities).
-This currently has a dependency on the CLI which will be the primary source of user input.
+For example the "Controller" package is responsible for reading keyboard input from the user within the text environment to update the position of a cursor, along with reading keyboard shortcuts performed by the user to summon certain features with the editing environment eg. Save, Cut and Paste etc.

 The "Model" package is responsible for other additional functionalities for the text editor.
 Such as having modules to enable saving files, writing to files etc.